workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user.md

 >> done
 ```

-There is one important difference, one of the user inputs is special: the
+There is one important difference though, one of the user inputs on the input
-selection of the user group the user belongs to.
-It is not just an integer or a
+form is special: the selection of the user group the user belongs to.
+It is not
-string, but the user must be able to select a user group out of a list of
+just an integer or a string, but the user must be able to select a user group
-already provisioned user groups.
-For this the database will be queried to
+out of a list of already provisioned user groups.
+For this the database will be
-obtain a list of active user group susbscriptions, and a special input field
+queried to obtain a list of active user group susbscriptions, and a special
-type is used to display a dropdown input field on the input form.
+input field type is used to display a dropdown input field on the input form.

-In the orchestrator all access to the database is implemented using SQLAlchemy,
+In the orchestrator, all access to the database is implemented using
-and queries can be formulated using the classes from `orchestrator.db.models`
+SQLAlchemy, and queries can be formulated using the classes from
-that map to the tables in the database.
-The following query is all that is
+`orchestrator.db.models` that map to the tables in the database.
+The following
-needed to get a list of `active` `UserGroup` subscriptions:
+query is all that is needed to get a list of `active` `UserGroup`
+subscriptions:

 ```python
 from orchestrator.db.models import ProductTable, SubscriptionTable